FirewallRobotics/NanoVision5607/README.md

 * use "sysctl disable <application.service>" command to disable background services
 * use "sysctl list-units | grep team5607" to find background services for robot

+## Connexting to Jetson from Mac with VSCode Terminal
+Use device
+ls -ls /dev/cu.*

+The command should display somehting like this, /dev/cu.usbserial-1410

+To connect to the nano type the following command and press enter screen /dev/cu.usbserial* 115200 -L

+To close the connection use this command. sudo shutdown -h now
 ## Hardware Issues

 No longer an issue with updates